 The Board has the discretion to hold a hearing to determine if the practitioner meets all of the requirements for reinstatement.
-If the Board denies a petition for reinstatement, the practitioner is barred from filing a subsequent petition for reinstatement for one year from the date of denial.
+If the Board denies a petition for

 - (c) If expelled.
 A practitioner who has been expelled may file a petition for reinstatement with the Board of Immigration Appeals after one year has passed, under the provisions described in subsection (b), above. - (d) Cases pending at reinstatement.
 Suspension or expulsion terminates representation.
 A practitioner reinstated to immigration practice who wishes to represent clients before the Immigration Court, the Board of Immigration Appeals, or the Department of Homeland Security must enter a new appearance in each case, even if he or she was the attorney at the time that discipline was imposed.
 See Chapter 2.3(c) (Appearances).